 Volunteers of the Bilingual Volunteer Unit speak a fluent foreign language and are utilized by patrol officers and detectives when a need for interpretation or translation arises.
 BVU volunteers translate requested information, assist with community meetings, case follow-ups, crime prevention education, license checks and any other language needs.

 The volunteers of the Community Involvement Recruitment Team (CIRT) attend recruitment events, fairs/festivals, community meetings, church meetings, organizational meetings, neighborhood meetings or any other avenues where there is interest in the CMPD Volunteer Unit.
 These volunteers provide information to prospects and answer any questions about the Volunteer Unit.
 These volunteers will work closely with the Volunteer Liaison Officer.
-Crime Scene Search Unit:
+Special Events Committee:

 The volunteers that serve on the special events committee help plan, coordinate and organize Volunteer Unit reward/recognition events.
 There are currently two main events held each year.
 Each event requires several months of planning.
 These volunteers also help organize any special events that the Volunteer Unit may be asked to assist in (5k walks, Golf Tournaments, Hosting Law Enforcement related events, Fundraisers, etc.).